 - a.
 Design.
-Affordable Units must be comparable in initial construction quality and exterior design to the Unrestricted Units.
-However, nothing in this section is intended to limit a homebuyer's rights to renovate a Dwelling Unit under applicable law.
-The Affordable Units must have access to all on-site amenities.
-The total number of bedrooms in the Affordable Units shall, insofar as practicable, be proportionate to the total number of bedrooms in all units in the Development Project. - b.
+Affordable dwelling units must be comparable in initial construction quality and exterior design to the unrestricted dwelling units.
+However, nothing in this Section is intended to limit a homebuyer's rights to renovate a dwelling unit under applicable law.
+The affordable dwelling units must have access to all on-site amenities.
+The total number of bedrooms in the affordable dwelling units shall, insofar as practicable, be proportionate to the total number of bedrooms in all units in the development. - b.
 Timing.
-All Affordable Units must be constructed and occupied not later than concurrently with construction and occupancy of Unrestricted Units.
-For any Development Project that is approved in phases, the proportion of Affordable Units shall be consistent across all phases. - c.
+All affordable dwelling units must be constructed and occupied not later than concurrently with construction and occupancy of Unrestricted Units.
+For any development that is approved in phases, the proportion of affordable units shall be consistent across all phases.

+c.
 Mix of housing types